You think about it when you buy things, and when you go to work.

 - Create an automatic withdrawal to a Roth IRA.
 This is easier than it sounds and can help you achieve tax diversification in retirement.

-- Transfer your high-interest credit card debt to a zero percent credit card.
+- Transfer your high-interest credit card debt to a zero percent credit card or personal loan.

 - Set up a debt reduction plan using a tool like the Pay Off Debt app.